-General Fund expenditures - 5% for salaries and fringe, and 7% for commodities, contracted
+General Fund expenditures - 5% for salaries and fringe, and 7% for commodities, contracted services, and utilities.
+Strategic initiatives will be funded by re-purposing existing budget.

 EXPENDITURE LIMIT (EL)

 In 1980, Senate Concurrent Resolution 1001 established 10 propositions to amend Article IX of the Arizona Constitution to define, modify, and generally restrict debt and taxation rules for local agencies.
 One of the propositions, Proposition 109, created expenditure limitations for school districts and community college districts.
 Following high inflation and concerns about growth in government spending, the amendments were passed by popular vote.
 The subsequent changes to the Arizona Constitution were considered to be equivalent to California's proposition 13, which passed two years prior.